rexcoleman/Neutralizing-Surveillance-Privacy-Bias/README.md

 ![Surveillance privacy bias](img/surveillance_privacy_bias.png)

+*Figure 1: Surveillance privacy bias vector - This image illustrates the surveillance privacy bias vector and how serveillance related terms in blue are above the line and privacy related terms in red are below the line.*

 *Figure 1: Surveillance privacy bias - This image illustrates the impact of bias in surveillance systems, highlighting how certain demographics may be disproportionately targeted or overlooked, leading to privacy concerns and unfair treatment.*

 ### 5.2 Name Bias Neutralization

 ![name_bias_neutralization](img/name_bias_neutralization.png)

-*Figure 2: Name bias neutralization - This image demonstrates techniques to neutralize bias associated with names in datasets, showcasing the importance of fair representation and the reduction of discriminatory practices in data-driven systems.*
+*Figure 2: Name bias neutralization - The before image on the left illustrates the impact of bias in surveillance systems, highlighting how certain demographics may be disproportionately targeted or overlooked, leading to privacy concerns and unfair treatment.
+The after image on the right demonstrates how techniques to neutralize bias associated with names in datasets, can level the playing field.*

 ## 5. Conclusion